-As you can see, the possible side effects of Kliovance can vary from the mild to the more serious.
+As you can see, the possible side effects of Kliovance can vary from mild to more serious.
 However, it’s worth noting that the more severe side effects listed are very unusual and will not be experienced by the majority of users.
 Kliovance will generally have fewer side effects than other HRT medicines because it comes in a lower dosage.

 This is not a definitive list; if you are worried about a possible Kliovance side effect that you think you may be experiencing and that we have not mentioned above, speak to your GP about your concerns.

 Similarly, if you experience any severe, persistent or painful side effects or you are worried about potential side effects, consult your doctor for guidance.

 Head to our Kliovance page to find out how real users find their experience of this particular HRT.

 You can also read more information about how long Kliovance takes to work here.

 The most commonly reported Kliovance side effects are vaginal bleeding (irregular bleeding or spotting) and breast tenderness or pain.